anthonybmasters/rstudio-2021/NHS Vaccination/README.md

 ## Purpose
 The purpose of this R code is to process the NHS vaccination data, principally for England.
 The first project looks at wrangling data out of the weekly online spreadsheet, to produce a vaccine coverage graph by different age groups and denominators.
+The second code produces a graph comparing population statistics and a different graph of vaccine coverage.

 ## R Packages
 I use the following R packages: